Signup

 Size and Weight:

-The African Black rhinos are smaller than White rhinos, weighing between 1,800 and 3,100 pounds (800 to 1,400 kg).
+The African Black Rhinos are smaller than White Rhinos, weighing between 1,800 and 3,100 pounds (800 to 1,400 kg).

 They stand about 4.5 to 5.5 feet (1.4 to 1.7 meters) tall at the shoulder and measure 10 to 12 feet (3 to 3.6 meters) in length.